coffeenmusic/Altium-Scripts/README.md

 - Get scripts' project path from Jeff Collins and William Kitchen's stripped down version

 # TODO
-- Hide other procedure that isn't user related
-- Export original colors in `ColorFromImportedCurrents` procedure
 - Sort template by Net Name
 - Add polygon objects when walking connected tracks
 - Use polygon area to find pinch points in polygons